 Medicare in Massachusetts

 If you’re a Medicare beneficiary in Massachusetts, you may be wondering about how Medicare works and the different ways you can get your Medicare benefits.
 In general, Medicare in Massachusetts works in the same way as it does throughout the country.
 Medicare is a federal health-care program for seniors and certain disabled individuals.
 You’re eligible for Medicare benefits if you’re 65 or older; qualify through disability; or if you have certain health conditions, such as end-stage renal disease or amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease).
 As of January 2018, Massachusetts had almost 1.3 million beneficiaries enrolled in Medicare.

 Original Medicare, the government-run program, comes in two parts: Medicare Part A covers hospital and skilled nursing facility services, while Part B covers medical services, including doctor visits, lab tests, and durable medical equipment.
 If you stay enrolled in Original Medicare, you can also add on a stand-alone Medicare Prescription Drug Plan, since Original Medicare’s prescription drug benefits are limited.
-Another option is to purchase a Medicare Supplement (Medigap) plan, which works with your Original Medicare coverage.
+Another option is to purchase a Medicare Supplement (Medigap) insurance plan, which works with your Original Medicare coverage.

 To help residents understand their Medicare coverage options in Massachusetts, the state offers a number of free resources specifically dedicated to Medicare and related insurance coverage issues.
 These resources are available through a number of locations throughout the state to provide easy access for every Massachusetts resident, so they can find the information necessary to manage their Massachusetts Medicare.